Aflinxh/feesight-machine-learning/README.md

-# Welcome to ScanCare Machine Learning
+# Welcome to FeeSight - Machine Learning

 This is our Colab Notebook script for building a model to recognize skincare products.